Detailed guides to painful problems, treatments & more

 Perhaps we do have the medical “luxury” of paying more attention to relatively minor pain problems that were overshadowed by the more critical medical issues of the past.
 But of course those problems aren’t really so minor — just less major than things that kill you outright.

-Despite a century of rapid progress, there are still many common medical myths that simply won’t die: doctors and patients alike still believe things that we should drink at least eight glasses of water a day or that we only use 10% our brains.11 And that’s still a problem even where the light of science is shining most brightly.
-It’s far worse in musculoskeletal medicine: for every mainstream medical myth, there are three about aches and pains and injuries.
-Myths and snake oil have thrived in the relative darkness of this neglected sub-category of medicine.
+Despite a century of rapid overall progress in medicine, there are still many common medical myths that simply won’t die: doctors and patients alike still believe things that we should drink at least eight glasses of water a day or that we only use 10% our brains.11 And that’s still a problem even where the light of science is shining most brightly.

 Chronic pain is a pretty scary fish to fry too